egberts/egberts.github.io-src/content/articles/motorola-ont.md

 Date: 2018-10-15T11:02
 Tags: Verizon, Motorola, ONT, FiOS
 Category: research
+summary: Things I've discovered about Verizon FiOS white box in your basement.

 Motorola ONT is an optical network terminal.
 ONT is commonly found in residential unit that connects the ISP's fibre optic network and provides Ethernet connectivity to the home.